Deploy Tools Reference

 aws-s3.yml playbook to setup S3, then this file will be created for you.

-ServerName).
+host_vars file for each environment that contains the different settings.
 These files will overwrite settings from the shared

 group_vars config files.
 An example setup might look like: